Mitigating Vendor Contract Risk

 Let’s get started . . .

 In order to have control, you must have a firm understanding or knowledge of the third party vendor contract.
-Two questions you should ask yourself:
+Three questions you should ask yourself:

 1. Have you properly identified all vendors critical to your operation and can you easily put your hands on their contracts?